CiscoDevNet/terraform-provider-intersight/website/docs/r/appliance_restore.html.markdown

 ---
+subcategory: "appliance"
 layout: "intersight"
 page_title: "Intersight: intersight_appliance_restore"
-sidebar_current: "docs-intersight-resource-appliance-restore"
 description: |-
   Restore tracks requests to restore the Intersight Appliance.
 There will be only one Restore managed object with a 'Started' state at any time.
 All other Restore managed objects will be in terminal states.
 ---

-# Resource: intersight_appliance._restore
+# Resource: intersight_appliance_restore
 Restore tracks requests to restore the Intersight Appliance.
 There will be only one Restore managed object with a 'Started' state at any time.
 All other Restore managed objects will be in terminal states.